-Beringea sells stake in Chess Technologies Group in Cohort acquisition
+Beringea UK sells stake in Chess Technologies Group in Cohort acquisition

 December 12th 2018